Vitamin K, one of the essentially needed vitamins in the body, is also referred to as the clotting vitamin.

-Minor amounts of this vitamin can be also be obtained from the good bacteria that normally lives in the gastrointestinal tract.
+Minor amounts of this vitamin can also be obtained from the good bacteria that normally live in the gastrointestinal tract.
 These good inhabiting bacteria manufacture the nutrient from the gut, and we are able to absorb some of it.

 Newborns have very low levels of the vitamin in their bodies.